On a conjecture of Terry and Wolf: Introduction

 However, Terry and Wolf \cite{terry-wolf-pre} (see also Conant \cite{gabespaper}) showed that such an improvement of the arithmetic regularity lemma can be obtained for a class of sets known as `stable' sets \cite[Definition 2]{terry-wolf-pre}.
-In fact, they proved that not only one can find a subspace $H$ such that $A$ is Fourier-uniform on all of its cosets, but in fact $A$ has near-trivial density (that is, almost 0 or almost 1) on all cosets; moreover, the codimension of $H$ is at most polynomial in $\epsilon^{-1}$ -- a drastic improvement on the tower-type bounds required for general sets.
+In fact, they proved that not only can one find a subspace $H$ such that a stable set $A$ is Fourier-uniform on all of its cosets, but in fact $A$ has near-trivial density (that is, almost 0 or almost 1) on all cosets; moreover, one can ensure that the codimension of $H$ is at most polynomial in $\epsilon^{-1}$ -- a drastic improvement on the tower-type bounds required for general sets.
 Alon, Fox and Zhao \cite{bounded-vc-arl} and Sisask \cite{sisask} subsequently generalised this to sets of bounded $\VC$-dimension, which is defined as follows in the context of abelian groups.

 \begin{definition}[$\VC$-dimension of a subset] Given $k\geq 1$, a finite abelian group $G$ and a subset $A\subseteq G$, $A$ is said to have \emph{$\VC$-dimension at least $k$} if there exist elements $\{x_i: i\in [k]\}\cup \{y_S:S\subseteq [k]\}$ in $G$ such that $x_i+ y_S\in A$ if and only if $i\in S$.
 The \emph{$\VC$-dimension of $A$} is the largest $k$ such that $A$ has $\VC$-dimension at least $k$. \end{definition}